Creative Communities Scheme

 There are two funding rounds per year, usually opening in March and October.
 Before beginning the application process we recommend you read the guide:

-To apply, fill in the form which will be linked below once available.
-This is a writable PDF which can be emailed to: firstname.lastname@example.org however you can also print it out and fill it in manually.
+To apply, fill in the form, CCS application form 2018 R1.
+This is a writable PDF which can be emailed to: firstname.lastname@example.org , however you can also print it out and fill it in manually.
 You will also find copies at Council offices and libraries in Marton, Bulls, Hunterville, and Taihape.

 If you would like to speak with a committee member before completing your application, or if you aren't sure whether your project will qualify for funding, please contact the administrator: Christin.Ritchie@rangitikei.govt.nz